BarbaraGonthier/Project-2-DesignBroderie/README.md

 ## Description

 This repository is a Wild Code School web application project made on November 2020.
-This application is for an embroidery company to promote their product and receive orders, it includes a visitor interface and an administration interface.
+This application is for an embroidery company to promote their products and receive orders, it includes a visitor interface and an administration interface to handle products and orders (CRUD).

 The structure is based on a simple PHP MVC structure from scratch.